top of page

 CAST IRON

 Flash fiction is a unique form of literature that allows us to traverse portals and dimensions in mere thousand words or fewer.
-My story, Cast Iron, which I'm thrilled made the Bath Flash Fiction long list, is a close look at what binds us to our personal worlds, and the things we chain ourselves to.
+My story, Cast Iron, which I'm thrilled made the Bath Flash Fiction long list, is a close look at what binds us to our world, and the things to which we chain ourselves.

 “The long list provided excellent examples of how stories can start and how they can grip a reader through conflict, through character, through precise and beautiful language.”